seantrott/taboo_experiment/README.md

-# taboo_experiment
+# Taboo Experiment

-Code for Taboo experiment design.
+Repository for hosting JsPsych code for implementation of "Taboo" experiment (friends vs. strangers).